Ezekiel186/portfolio/README.md

 ## Description

 This was my bootcamp's second homework assignment or "challenge".
-In this challege we were told to make a portfolio website with a recent photo of ourselves, a
+In this challege we were told to make a portfolio website with a recent photo of ourselves, a way to contact us, a list of our projects, etc. This challenge is the culmination of all the knowledge I've learned in the first week of my bootcamp.
+Overall it took me a weekend to complete.
+I left out some commented out lines of code in the CSS to show how much I experimented trying to figure things out.

 ## Installation